Mastery Based Learning @ AFSE

 learning goal of reading for information.

-Across AFSE, we have adopted a common language to communicate levels of mastery to students and their families.
-To ensure we are providing students with rigorous learning opportunities, we have aligned each level of mastery with a Depth of Knowledge level with the understanding that students are exposed to the highest level of rigor within each unit.
+Across AFSE, we have adopted a common language to communicate levels of competency to students and their families.
+To ensure we are providing students with rigorous learning opportunities, we have aligned each level of competency with a Depth of Knowledge level with the understanding that students are exposed to the highest level of rigor within each unit.

 - Students who experience academic success